Fluid Control with Localized Spacetime Windows

 \section{Results}

-In this section, we demonstrate our method through a series of free-surface control examples and evaluations.
-All experiments were conducted on a Linux workstation equipped with an Intel Core i9 processor with 64 GB of RAM and an NVIDIA GeForce RTX 3090 GPU.
+In this section, we demonstrate our method through a series of free-surface fluid editing tasks, covering both small-scale validations and large-scale liquid scenes.
+All experiments are conducted on a Linux workstation equipped with an Intel Core i9 processor with 64 GB of RAM and an NVIDIA GeForce RTX 3090 GPU.

 We implement our entire algorithm in Python, leveraging the high-performance parallel programming library Taichi~\cite{hu-2019}.
 Taichi enables efficient GPU-accelerated and differentiable programming, significantly improving both the runtime performance and the simplicity of our implementation.
-For optimization, we use the L-BFGS~\cite{LBFGS} solver provided by the SciPy~\cite{SciPy-NMeth} library.
+For optimization, we use the L-BFGS~\cite{LBFGS} solver provided by the SciPy~\cite{SciPy-NMeth} library on CPU.
 We also utilize pycma~\cite{hansen-2019} for CMA-ES optimization, NumPy~\cite{harris-2020array} for general numerical operations and Matplotlib~\cite{Hunter-2007} for generating 2D plots and visualizations.
 To visualize our 3D results, we employ the Splashsurf~\cite{LBJB-23} library to convert the particle data (stored as PLY files from Taichi) into surface meshes in OBJ format.
 The final rendering results are generated using Blender~\cite{Blender}.